 Back pain universally blows.
-It destroys postures, mental states, and days all around the world without visible wounds displaying the immense internal pain…except for the furrowed brow.
-Pure torture.
+It destroys postures, mental states, and days all around the world.

 Sciatica is a subset of back pain mostly felt in the legs.
-The sciatic nerve is a long cord of nervy fun that goes through the spine, separating down into the legs and ending in the feet.
-Sciatica occurs when something close to the sciatic nerve impinges upon it.
-The muscles around the nerve, in an attempt to protect it, seize up causing sharp, shooting pain through the buttocks and the back of the leg.
+The sciatic nerve is a long nerve that goes through the spine, separating down into the legs and ending in the feet.
+Sciatica often occurs when something close to the sciatic nerve impinges upon it.
+The muscles around the nerve, in an attempt to protect it, seize up causing sharp, shooting pain or numbness through the buttocks and the back of the leg.
 Muscle atrophy can result from the stress of seizing up.
-Big nervy fun, indeed.

 The sciatic nerve

 Sciatica and back pain can attack anyone at anytime.
 A young athletic person with muscular imbalances is as likely to feel back pain as an older person with a sedentary lifestyle.

 If ignored, sciatica and back pain often gets worse.
 With an acute onset of sciatica at 25, I know.
 Without proper care, I was forced to lay on the floor for a week, unable to sit or stand for long.
 My leg would buckle underneath me, and even as the pain lessened, I could barely stand for more than an hour or two at a time.
 It took a year of constant work to become pain free.
 That year was crucial for understanding how to care my body and preventing back problems for years to come.

 Every body is different.
 Back problems are relative to the individual.
 Proper core strength, self-knowledge and self-care are golden tickets to recovery.

 Below are suggestions to help ease sciatica, but always consult your physician regarding any prolonged back pain.